philgoucou/MacroRF-1/docs/source/usage.rst

    4    -0.001737   -0.000354  -4.333899   3.133827  -1.938026   8.523099  -0.204046  -29.392758   21.758538  -13.359394    4
    5    -0.001283   -0.001737  -4.135100   0.606762  -0.008077  -0.908704  -1.573666  -31.232862   21.071040  -14.412521    5

 We can now go about defining our forecasting setup.
 Our goal is to forecast non-farm payrolls, so we'll set that as our dependent variable.
-As predictors, we're going to have the first three principal factors FA and MAF included in our linear equation all at a lag of one (these will be our :math:`X_t`).
+As predictors, we're going to have the first two principal factors and a lag on the dependent variable included in our linear equation (these will be our :math:`X_t`).
 We're going to make predictions on a one-period forecast horizon:

 .. code-block:: python